top of page

 What shutters do is affect how a property is perceived — and in the Suffolk market, perception has a direct relationship with price achieved.

-Estate agents consistently report that properties with quality window treatments — and shutters in particular — photograph better, attract more viewings from the right buyers and generate stronger offers than equivalent properties with standard blinds or curtains.
+Estate agents consistently report that properties with quality window treatments — and shutters in particular with a long lifespan — photograph better, attract more viewings from the right buyers and generate stronger offers than equivalent properties with standard blinds or curtains.
 The difference is not always captured as a specific line item on a valuation, but it shows up in the competition a property generates and the premium it achieves over asking price.

 In practical terms this means that a property with well-fitted hardwood shutters in Woodbridge or Bury St Edmunds is likely to sell faster and closer to or above asking price than an identical property with roller blinds.
 In a market where properties sell for £400,000 to £600,000, the difference in outcome that premium presentation generates can dwarf the cost of the shutters themselves.